teslamotors/liblithium/README.md

 firmware binary should be signed (not only the header or a subset of the firmware).

-Since signature verification is done continuously during data reception by the update process, it makes sense to append the signature at the end of the firmware binary, since the signature is required at that point for final verification.
+Since signature verification can be done continuously during data reception by the update process, it makes sense to append the signature at the end of the firmware binary, since the signature is required at that point for final verification.

 # Examples

-## Verifying a signature

-You can refer to [`examples/lith-verify.c`](examples/lith-verify.c) for an example of how to verify the signature of a binary blob against a public key.

-Three calls only are required to implement this:

-- `lith_sign_init(&state);` : initializes the liblithium state (state is
-   a `lith_sign_state`)
-- `lith_sign_update(&state, buf, data_size);` : updates the liblithium
-  state for each data block that is being read (for instance when reading a file, or receiving data over a serial bus)
-- `lith_sign_final_verify(&state, sig, public_key)` : is called once all the
-  data and the signature are received, and verifies the signature against the public key.

 ## Generating a signature